Self-Compassion: How Self-Care Begins Within

 Spiritual self-care can come in the form of positive affirmations to ourselves, practising gratitude, engaging in hobbies and activities which align with our beliefs and values, spending time outside with nature or attending religious gatherings.

-Self-care goes beyond simply indulging in pleasurable comforts; it invites us to listen to ourselves so we can recognise our needs, setting healthy boundaries and creating habits and routines that support our long term well-being, growth and resilience.
-It can look different for everyone because it’s deeply personal and unique to us.
+Self-care goes beyond indulging in comforting pleasures; it invites us to truly listen to ourselves, recognise our needs, set healthy boundaries, and build habits that support long-term well-being, growth, and resilience.
+It looks different for everyone, because self-care is deeply personal and shaped by our unique circumstances.

 What is self-compassion?